tarampampam/nod32-update-mirror/README-docker-eng.md

 You can use pre-built [kran0/nod32-update-mirror:latest](https://hub.docker.com/r/kran0/nod32-update-mirror/tags/) docker container.

-- Make some directory lile nod-32-mirror.
+- Create work directory like `$HOME/nod-32-mirror`.
 Make sure you have docker and docker-compose installed;
 - Get files `docker-compose.run.yaml`, `nginx.server.conf` from the project and optionally settings.conf;
 - If you have no settings.conf, delete the line with ./settings.conf volume from backend service in `docker-compose.run.yaml`;
 - Run `docker-compoe --file docker-compose.run.yaml up -d`.
 Done.
-Put it in some directory

 ## Simply Run backend standalone without any building